aryadevirajeev/Telecom-Analysis/README.md

 ### Market Share and Plans
 Atliqo company's market value is comparitively low with its competators.
 Revenue earned from internet plans are high after 5G.
 Top plan in demand is p1.
 Among the three plans introduced after 5G p13 performance is still low.

+## Recommendations
+- Focus on the quality of service and network coverage of the 5G
+- Try to assess the customers by having online surveys and rating
+- According to usage provide customers with personalised plans through in-app services
+- A quality check on the customer service is recommended